incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 +++

 This blog discusses different levels of productivity along with common pitfalls and different ways to optimize them.
-Recently I came across this blog by [Abi Noda](https://newsletter.abinoda.com/p/four-lenses-of-productivity).
+Recently I came across this blog by [Abi Noda](https://newsletter.abinoda.com/p/four-lenses-of-productivity), written based on the [essay](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_6) by Amy J. Ko.
 It interestingly talks about productivity at Individual, Team, Organization, and Market levels.

 {{< circlepack data="ind-team-org-market.csv" >}}
 <i>Click to drill down</i>